GoogleChrome/web.dev/src/site/content/en/blog/url-protocol-handler/index.md

 On the first launch of the PWA due to an invoked protocol, the user will be presented with a permission dialog.
 This dialog will display the app name and origin of the app, and ask the user if the app is allowed to handle links from the protocol.
-If a user rejects the permission dialog, the protocol handler is unregistered with the operating system.
+If a user rejects the permission dialog, the registered protocol handler will be ignored by the operating system.
+To unregister the protocol handler, the user needs to uninstall the PWA that registered it.

 ## Feedback